Akoustis Technologies Inc (AKTS) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Akoustis Technologies Inc (AKTS) is $2.95, which is $2.3 above the current market price.
-The public float for AKTS is 69.23M, and currently, short sellers hold a 10.12% ratio of that floaft.
-The average trading volume of AKTS on November 06, 2023 was 934.08K shares.
+The average price suggested by analysts for AKTS is $2.95, which is $2.39 above the current market price.
+The public float for AKTS is 68.43M, and currently, shorts hold a 10.37% of that float.
+The average trading volume for AKTS on November 13, 2023 was 937.67K shares.

 AKTS’s Market Performance

-The stock of Akoustis Technologies Inc (AKTS) has seen a 30.32% increase in the past week, with a -20.17% drop in the past month, and a -70.77% fall in the past quarter.
-The volatility ratio for the week is 16.37%, and the volatility levels for the past 30 days are at 13.48% for AKTS.
-The simple moving average for the past 20 days is -3.65% for AKTS’s stock, with a -74.34% simple moving average for the past 200 days.
+The stock of Akoustis Technologies Inc (AKTS) has seen a -13.30% decrease in the past week, with a -27.66% drop in the past month, and a -70.98% fall in the past quarter.
+The volatility ratio for the week is 18.22%, and the volatility levels for the past 30 days are at 15.22% for AKTS.
+The simple moving average for the past 20 days is -7.00% for AKTS’s stock, with a -77.16% simple moving average for the past 200 days.

 Analysts’ Opinion of AKTS